Gaston Glock: Murder attempt

 In July 1999, Glock suspected that Charles Ewert, one of his closest financial advisers, had been embezzling funds.
 Glock confronted Ewert, who hired a French mercenary to murder Glock with a rubber mallet in a car park in an attempt to make it look like an accident.
 Glock was hit in the head, but was able to fight back, punching the man until he collapsed on top of Glock.
 Both Ewert and the assassin were convicted of attempted murder and sent to prison.

 Personal life

 Glock married Helga Glock in 1958, and they co-founded the family business in 1963.
 The Glocks had three children, Brigitte, Gaston Jr., and Robert.
 They divorced in 2011 and entered litigation over accusations that Glock engaged in racketeering.
 The lawsuit was dismissed in 2017.
-Glock married his second wife, Kathrin Tschikof, in 2011.
-She is a nurse who is fifty one years younger and had treated him for a stroke in 2008.
+Glock married his second wife, the fifty one years younger Kathrin Tschikof, in 2011.

 Glock donated over €1 million to Austrian charities.
 He also gave funds to the Freedom Party of Austria.
 Glock was described as a "reclusive Austrian billionaire" who avoided publicity and valued his privacy despite his famous invention.

 Glock died on 27 December 2023, at the age of 94.